ozkantuba/CreativeProgrammingI/Assignments/FinalPresentations&Project.md

 FINAL PRESENTATION
 ====

 In most cases, presenting your work is as much important as your work itself!
 Even though the basic final form of your projects will be a processing code, while presenting our work to others, we usually need to talk about other details including our concept, process, and inspiration before showing the outcome.
+Find more info about presentation technics here: https://github.com/ozkantuba/CreativeProgrammingI/blob/master/Lectures/Week%2012.pdf

 For our online meeting, you are expected to prepare an 8-10 slides presentation.
+Each of you will have 5 min to 7min. to present and 5 min. to recieve critic!
 The main principle for your presentations should be "no/min text + max visuals".
 These slides are not for you to read from, they are for your audience.
-For providing visual support to people to help them to comprehend the spoken language.
+They provides visual support to people to help them to comprehend the spoken language.
 The following should be the flow of your presentations:

     1- Domain of interests - Your mind maps+ sketches is an excellent way to start talking about your projects.
     2- What are your inspirations? - Show 1-2 sample projects that you got inspiration from for your projects.